Petruchio96/KOS-Scripts/README.md

 _**Optional Parameters:** None_

-### Function GetEsu()
+### Function GetEsulist()

 **Description:**  Searches the ship for an Experiment Storage Unit or "Science Box".
-Finds the first one and returns the part.
-Returns "False" if there is no ESU on the ship.
+Finds the first one and returns a list with just 1 ESU - the first one it finds.
+Returns a blank list if there is no ESU on the ship.

 **Required Parameters:**  None